 Riverwalk Cafe & Oyster Bar, photo, Discover Martin

 Then stroll over to the Riverwalk Café and Oyster Bar for dinner.
 This small, intimate restaurant, located in one of Stuart’s most historic buildings, features freshly caught fish and oysters.
-Acclaimed chef Steven Feder was recently tapped by celebrity Emeril Lagasse to showcase his culinary expertise on Emeril’s Florida television series.
-The restaurant’s specialty items include the daily fresh catch, the rotating daily oyster menu (including Baked Oysters, Black Truffle and Asiago Cheese), the Cornmeal Crusted Fried Oysters, the Ahi Tuna Nachos, and prime steaks coupled with an extensive beer and wine list.
+The restaurant’s specialty items include the daily fresh catch, the rotating daily oyster menu (including Baked Oysters, Black Truffle, and Asiago Cheese), the Cornmeal Crusted Fried Oysters, the Ahi Tuna Nachos, and prime steaks coupled with an extensive beer and wine list.

 Stuart’s Lyric Theatre

-After dinner enjoy some entertainment at the local Lyric Theatre, a central gathering place in the downtown.
-The 1926 building was once a silent movie house, and is handsomely restored featuring performances including concerts, musical, dance and comedy open on most weekends.
+After dinner enjoy some entertainment at the local Lyric Theatre, a central gathering place downtown.
+The 1926 building was once a silent movie house and is handsomely restored featuring performances including concerts, musicals, dance, and comedy open on most weekends.
 On the National Registry of Historic Places, the intimate theatre seats 500 and makes for a special experience.